 One of the pleasures of the walls is the bars (gatehouses) and towers that you encounter along the way.
 These were variously used as houses and prisons in the past, and you can still see cramped cells and medieval garderobes (holes in the floor that were used as toilets).
 As we were taking our time, we stopped at the Gatehouse Café in Walmgate Bar and carried our coffee and warm scones to the upper room of this Elizabethan house that was lived in as recently as 1957.

 Our next stop was the Richard III museum in Monk Bar.
 This is devoted primarily to considering whether Shakespeare’s vilification of Richard III is justified, and whether he really was responsible for the murders of the Princes in the Tower.
 Visitors are invited to sign one of two books – Guilty or Innocent.
 We took opposing views on this, and made our entries in different books!
-On the way out we signed a petition for the king’s bones (recently discovered in a Leicester car park) to be returned to York.
+On the way out we signed a petition for the king’s bones – recently discovered in a Leicester car park – to be returned to York.
+(Of course the people of Leicester have a different view of the bones, as I later discovered when exploring the history of Leicester!)

 A Final Diversion